philipwalton/mozart/README.md

 });
 ```

-The above class definition uses both public and protected methods.
-The next example subclasses `Citizen`.
-As you can see, both public and protected methods are able to either inherit methods from their superclass or override them while still being able to invoke their super method.
+The above citizen class defines both public and protected methods and uses the passed key function to store data on the instance.

+To subclass citizen, simply call its `subclass` method.
+As you'll see, two of the methods in this subclass (`init` and `allowedToVote`) are overridden and call super, and the `vote` method is simply inherited as you'd expect from a subclass.

 ```javascript
 var Criminal = Citizen.subclass(function(prototype, _, _protected) {